Honda CR-V Review

 The 2015 Honda CR-V is ranked:

 The 2015 CR-V comes standard with a four-cylinder engine, and most test drivers write that it has sufficient power, but a few point out that some rivals are more powerful.
 The CR-V has a new automatic transmission for 2015, and critics report that it is responsive and smooth.
 At an EPA-estimated 27/34 mpg city/highway, the CR-V uses less fuel than many SUVs in the class.
 The CR-V gets updated suspension and steering systems for 2015, and most critics agree that these revisions result in secure handling and responsive steering.
 However, some also write that compact SUVs like the Mazda CX-5 are more athletic when the road gets twisty.

 Test drivers agree that the 2015 Honda CR-V's updated cabin has better materials quality than the 2014 model did.
 They also praise its roomy front seats and remark that the rear seats are incredibly spacious for the class.
 The CR-V's cargo hold offers up to 70.9 cubic feet of space, which is more space than you'll get in most competitors.
 Some critics are also impressed that the CR-V comes with more standard features than many competing compact SUVs.
-The base CR-V comes with a rearview camera, Bluetooth, a USB port and Pandora integration.
-A power moonroof, navigation, a 7-inch touch-screen display, a seven-speaker stereo system, satellite radio, dual-zone automatic climate control, forward collision warning, lane keeping assist, push-button start and adaptive cruise control are available.
+The base CR-V comes with a rearview camera, Bluetooth, hands-free text messaging, a USB port and Pandora integration.
+A power moonroof, navigation, leather upholstery, heated front seats, a power-adjustable driver's seat, a 7-inch touch-screen display, a seven-speaker stereo system, satellite radio, dual-zone automatic climate control, forward collision warning with automatic braking, lane keeping assist, a passenger-side blind spot camera, push-button start and adaptive cruise control are available.

 - "Back on top Honda's numerous upgrades to the popular CR-V have resulted in a compact crossover that's better positioned than ever to do battle in this competitive segment.
 The refreshed 2015 Honda CR-V checks all the boxes for compact-crossover shoppers, and no other competitor offers such a well-rounded package as this more efficient, more refined, and better-equipped CR-V does." -- Automobile Magazine